m7kvqbe1/home/content/posts/unix-sockets-protobuf.md

 draft = false
 +++

-Recently, I had a play around with Unix Sockets and Protobuf with Go.
+Recently, I explored Unix Sockets and Protobuf with Go.
 Here's a brief overview of some of the things I learned.

 Find the related source code here: